oknk/seaquence/press.md

 ---
 layout: page
-permalink: /
+title: Press
-title: Home
+permalink: /press
-order: 1
+order: 2
 ---

-# Make living music!
+For immediate release: 00 -- 00 -- 0000

 Seaquence is a unique musical sequencer app that allows you to create soundscapes by layering collections of musical creatures.
 A spatialized mix emerges as only the closest creatures can be heard, resulting in a organic sonic experience that changes as you play.
 Visually immersive and sonically dynamic, Seaquence is a completely unique audiovisual composition environment.